-These movies are so different from the films that have been released in the last 30 years or so.
+I’m telling you, these old films have it all- great entertainment and SOUL!
+They are so different from the films that have been released in the last 30 years or so.
 Old movies don’t depend on CGI, sex, or graphic violence to intrigue viewers.
-The plots are creative and hilarious.
-The dialogue is witty.
-And don’t get me going about the exquisite showmanship!
+The plots are creative and hilarious, the dialogue is witty, and the actors display the most exquisite showmanship!

 1. Charade (1963)

 After a man is murdered, his widow is tracked down by several dangerous men who want to recover his hidden, secret fortune.

 James Stewart, Grace Kelly

 Alfred Hitchcock directed this thriller about a photographer who witnesses strange behavior from his window, leading him to believe that his neighbor committed a murder.